Notes on the films of Sam Peckinpah

 Today I watched The Ballad of Cable Hogue by Sam Peckinpah, a total contrast to Pat Garret and Billy the Kid.
 It would've been interesting to see James Coburn play Cable, but I think it would've been a different picture.
 Jason Robards is the right man to play Cable Hogue, a gentle soul who emerges from the desert of New Mexico like Job or Abraham or Moses and ends up discovering water.
 The colours of the landscape are the best thing about the film because I first saw them in the paintings of Georgia O'Keefe.
 There are burnt reds, yellows and the desiccated bluffs and dunes burn their way into the mind.
 The animals of the prairie appear too, a coyote, a Gila monster and some rattle snakes that save Cable's bacon in the end.
 The tragic outlines of Pat Garret and Billy the Kid are nowhere to be seen in this film.
 Another character emerges out of the desert, David Warner as Joshua, who manages to turn his collar and becomes a reverend then somehow reverts to being a philanderer again.
 He is Cable Hogue's one true friend in a world of enmity, hate and murder.

 The film is all about the end of the west and the coming of cars, motorways, diners and even movie houses.
 There are shades of The Wild Bunch.
-The townfolk's children destroy a nest of scorpions at the start of the film, a motiveless act of slaughter implying the new morality of the west, nihilistic and deprived of meaning.
+In that film the townfolk's children destroy a nest of scorpions, a motiveless act of slaughter implying the new morality of the west, nihilistic and deprived of meaning.
 The coming of the machine gun presages impending doom (the film is set in 1913) but really the chivalric code of the old West is dying and that's what's really at stake in these films.
 That's the sadness that the character's endure.
 The Ballad of Cable Hogue is much more coherent and intelligible than Pat Garret and Billy the Kid which seems confused and sounds inarticulate but still strikes me as being a major film.
 However, The Wild Bunch is without doubt Peckinpah's masterpiece.
 The characters, Pike Bishop, Dutch Engstrom and Deke Thornton, are all hard-bitten, men of the world, who relinquish their world weariness to reclaim the code of honour that is their catechism.
 The film's climactic shootout, perhaps the most gripping Mexican standoff in all of cinema, begins with the bunch's determination to rescue their friend Angel from the clutches of General Mapache, an officer in the Mexican Federal Army.

 Comments